Customizing Toolbar Layout

 - Mixer Toolbar being docked in the upper tooldock to the right of Play-at-Speed Toolbar:

-- The lower tooldock with its default Selection toolbar:
+- The lower tooldock with its default Selection Toolbar and Time Toolbar for audio position:

 'Floating' outside the Dock